In the past few weeks, I’ve had several people ask me: “So, exactly what is shamanic astrology?”

 By now I’m sure you can see why shamanic astrology isn’t limited to one school of astrology.
 It crosses these boundaries because it operates on a level beyond such distinctions.

 Or, there are shamanic evolutionary astrologers.
 Evolutionary astrology’s concern with soul also resonates well with the shamanic worldview.
 Using active imagination techniques to connect with soul to find healing certainly has roots in shamanism.
-The founders of the Shamanic Astrology Mystery School have links to Jeff Green’s evolutionary astrology.
+The Shamanic Astrology Mystery School also grew out of modern astrology’s techniques and worldview.

 Indian astrology, called Vedic or Jyotish, never lost its shamanic essence.
 Planetary invocations and remedial measures are a common part of the practice of this tradition.
 You can still find altars to the planets (called navagrahas, the “9 who seize you.”)